List of secondary highways in Kenora District: Highway 601

-Secondary Highway 601, commonly referred to as Highway 601, is a secondary highway in the Canadian province of Ontario, located in Kenora District.
+Secondary Highway 601, commonly referred to as Highway 601, is a secondary highway in the Canadian province of Ontario, in Kenora District.
 The route loops north of Dryden, providing access to Dryden Regional Airport.
 The western terminus is at the Dryden city limits at the intersection of Leach Road, Theil Road and Colonization Avenue, from which it proceeds north along the latter.
 It loops around Beaver Lake and Zealand Lake, turns south, and passes the airport.
 The western terminus is at Highway 17 (the Trans-Canada Highway) east of Dryden.
 The route is 25.0 km in length.
 Highway 601 was assumed on May 9, 1956.

 Highway 603

-Secondary Highway 603, commonly referred to as Highway 603, is a short secondary highway in the Canadian province of Ontario, located in Kenora District.
+Secondary Highway 603, commonly referred to as Highway 603, is a short secondary highway in the Canadian province of Ontario, in Kenora District.
 Located entirely within geographic Melgund Township in Kenora District, the highway extends for 4.5 km from a junction with Highway 17 at Borups Corners northerly to the community of Dyment, ending at a flag stop on the Canadian Pacific Railway transcontinental mainline.

 Highway 604

-Secondary Highway 604, commonly referred to as Highway 604, was a secondary highway in the Canadian province of Ontario, located in Kenora District.
+Secondary Highway 604, commonly referred to as Highway 604, was a secondary highway in the Canadian province of Ontario, in Kenora District.
 Its total length was approximately 12.6 km.
 Its western terminus was Highway 17 in Kenora, and its eastern terminus was Highway 671, 1.9 km past Kenora Airport.
 The highway was transferred to the town of Jaffray Melick on April 1, 1997, and the Connecting Link through Kenora removed.

 Highway 605

-Secondary Highway 605, commonly referred to as Highway 605, is a secondary highway in the Canadian province of Ontario, located in Kenora District.
+Secondary Highway 605, commonly referred to as Highway 605, is a secondary highway in the Canadian province of Ontario, in Kenora District.
 The route begins at Highway 17 (the Trans-Canada Highway) at the hamlet of Oxdrift, west of Dryden.
 It travels north 12.4 km and ends at a fork in the road near Rugby Lake.
 Highway 605 was assumed on May 9, 1956, and provides service to the dispersed rural community of Eton-Rugby.

 Highway 609

-Secondary Highway 609, commonly referred to as Highway 609, is a 15.5 km secondary highway in Kenora District in northwestern Ontario, Canada.
+Secondary Highway 609, commonly referred to as Highway 609, is a 15.5 km secondary highway in Kenora District in Northwestern Ontario, Canada.
 The highway runs west from a junction with Ontario Highway 105 at the community of Red Lake Road to the community of Quibell, passing over the Wabigoon River at Quibell Dam, then heads north over the Canadian National Railway transcontinental main line onward to its terminus at Clay Lake.
 The road is paved from Highway 105 to Quibell, then gravel to its terminus at Clay Lake, and had an AADT traffic count in 2007 of 100 for its entire length.